haskins-io/CloudTrailViewer/README.md

 at the top right of the widget, you need to save the dashboard if you want to permanently remove it.

-While the application is being finalised you can find more detailed information about the application in /docs/UserGuide.md.
-If you are downloading a Release then the files is available on the Help menu.
+While the application is being finalised you can find more detailed information about the application in _/docs/UserGuide.md_.
+If you are downloading a Release then this file is available on the Help menu.